AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 ## Inference & Saliency map
 in order to view the saliency map, first of all, install:
 ```
-!pip install torchcam
+pip install torchcam
 ```
-The rest of the installations have already been done, but still they are at the beginning of the supplied.py file, for completeness.
+The rest of the installations have already been done, but still they are at the beginning of the `Inference_and_Saliency_map.py`, for completeness.